 Creative movement is an enjoyable way for young children to develop their physical skills, channel their energy, stimulate their imagination and promote their creativity.
 This class will encourage the young child’s need for expression through creative play.
 There will be numerous opportunities to practice a broad variety of movement skills such as creeping, running, leaping, twisting, and galloping.
 Games linked to music, patterning, shape recognition and spatial awareness will support other early learning experiences, while improvisational opportunities will provide the child with a growing sense of physical accomplishment and creativity.
 This class is also an introduction to parent-free independent learning experiences.

 Ballet is recognized as the foundation of most theatrical dance forms.
 The theories and practices of the Society of Classical Ballet (Vaganova Method) form the heart of our curriculum.
 Class material has been carefully developed to ensure a steady, healthy technical and artistic progression from one level to the next.
 The syllabus is a joy to dance and encourages creativity for students at every stage of their development.

 Students will be invited to participate in pre-pointe and pointe classes on an individual basis when they have the necessary physical and technical development.
 Pre-pointe classes will focus on body alignment and strength training for the lower leg and feet.
 Also included is anatomical instruction and information on how to care for the feet and pointe shoes.
 At the end of this preparatory year students will be assessed for pointe readiness.

-Due to the physical demands of pointe, pointe and variations classes are only open to Intensive Training Program students.
+Due to the physical demands of pointe, pointe and variations classes are only open to Intensive Training or Pre-Professional Training Program students.
 If you would like further in formation about pre-pointe training and pointe work readiness please contact the office for our handout.